coreBOS/coreBOSDocumentation/user/pages/04.user-manual/coreboscyp/item.md

 Now from this starting point we can adapt the module to your companies needs.

 If you want to automatically create a due payment every time an invoice is created we have to add this.
-If you want to be able to go to the “more information” tab on any account and see a relation of all his payments, we have to add this in, etc….
+If you want to be able to go to the "more information" tab on any account and see a relation of all his payments, we have to add this in, etc….

 So our payment module gives you a starting point from which to register all payments, from there we can help you make things easier by customizing some processes.</div>